scaffold-eth/se-2-docs/docs/recipes/WriteToContractWriteAsyncButton.md

 ### Step 2: Initialize `useScaffoldWriteContract` hook

-Initialize the `useScaffoldWriteContract` hook to set up the contract interaction.
-This hook provides the `writeContractAsync` function for sending transactions, and we'll create `writeContractAsyncWithParams` to pass the parameters to it.
+Initialize the `useScaffoldWriteContract` hook.
+This hook provides the `writeContractAsync` function for sending transactions, we'll create `handleSetGreeting` function in which we'll call and pass parameters to `writeContractAsync` required to perform contract interaction.

 ```tsx
 // highlight-start